Flask Deploy on HEROKU

 Comfortable using a terminal

-Already familiar with GIT - command-line versioning tool
+Already familiar with - command-line versioning tool

 Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 Classified as a microframework, Flask is written in Python and it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.